str11ngfello/xvp/README.md

 - **`XVP.vcxproj`**: Visual Studio project file for building the SDK.
 - **`XVP.sln`**: Visual Studio solution file for managing the SDK's projects.

-## Getting Started

-To begin using the X-VP SDK, follow these steps:

-1. **Installation**: Install the SDK by following the instructions in the `ReleaseNotes-v.01.html`.
-2. **Build the SDK**: Open the `XVP.sln` solution file in Visual Studio and build the project.
-3. **Explore the Tutorials**: Start with the tutorials provided in the `docs` folder to understand the basic concepts and features of the SDK.
-4. **Develop Your Application**: Use the headers and source files in the `inc` and `src` directories to develop your visualization application.

-## Support

-For support, please contact [support@soularsouls.com](mailto:support@soularsouls.com).

-## License

-The X-VP SDK is licensed under the terms specified in the End User License Agreement (EULA) included in the `docs` directory.
-Please read and accept the terms before using the SDK.

----

-This README provides an overview of the X-VP SDK, its features, and how to get started.
-For more detailed information, refer to the documentation and tutorials included in the SDK.